Get a free, no obligation personal loan quote with rates as low as 9.90%

 Use A TFSA Or RRSP Account

-In Canada, there are a few different tax-sheltered accounts that you can open through your bank or other financial institution, mainly the TFSA and RRSP.
+In Canada, there are a few different tax-sheltered accounts that you can open through your bank or other financial institution.
+The TFSA and RRSP are the more common accounts.
 Both accounts let you buy and sell stocks with no tax consequences.

 How To Use A TFSA To Avoid Capital Gains Tax In Canada